How to Make an Offer to Buy a Home

 Obtain Crucial Data Before Making a Home Offer

 It's always helpful to find out why the seller is selling; however, you might not be able to obtain that information because the listing agent may refuse to tell you.
 But you can gather information without relying on the listing agent's cooperation.
 Realize that none alone of the following is sufficient, but each used in conjunction with the others will help buyers to make the decision on which price is best to offer.

-- Find Out How Much the Seller Paid: While it is true that in many cases the price the seller originally paid for the home has little bearing on today's market, if the seller purchased a few years ago in a depressed market, with little appreciation since, the asking price should be closer to the seller's purchase price.
+While it is true that in many cases the price the seller originally paid for the home has little bearing on today's market, if the seller purchased a few years ago in a depressed market with little appreciation since, the asking price should be closer to the seller's purchase price.
 Although you may not be able to figure out the condition of the home when the seller bought it, nor whether the circumstances were extenuating, you can adjust for increases due to appreciation and remodeling improvements.

 In closing, try not to become emotionally attached to the home before your offer to purchase is accepted.
 Prepare yourself for a counteroffer, and keep several other homes in mind in case your offer is rejected.